tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Additional criteria for validation for publishing record:**

 - An Artwork record can only be published with it has at least one MakingProcess connected to the original making of the Artwork (i.e., excluding types such as "destroyed" or 'reconstructed') that is linked to a place and at least one MakingProcess that has a Date field (it could be the same MakingProcess).
-- An Artwork record can ony be published if it has at least one location (Place, Organisation (= Collection), Manuscript or Book), or if one of the related Copy records has a link to a Collection (the latter constellation would be used for printed material that is not part of a book).
+- An Artwork record can ony be published if it has at least one location (Place, Organisation (= Collection) or Manuscript, not Book), or if one of the related Copy records has a link to a Collection (the latter constellation would be used for printed material that is not part of a book).
 There is no need for a lcoation that has the attribute current as true, in many cases one only has former locations.